adi-byte-adi/2021_IBM_Code_Challenge_paymentweb/README.md

 COLLEGE : LBS INSTITUTE OF TECHNOLOGY FOR WOMEN, TRIVANDRUM

-PROBLEM STATEMENT : Increased dependency on youngsters and adoloscents  for making payments.
+PROBLEM STATEMENT :
+Increased dependency on youngsters and adoloscents  for making payments.<br/>
-                   Small font size and icon size.
+Small font size and icon size.<br/>
-                   Background contrast unsuitable for the eyes of elderly population.
+Background contrast unsuitable for the eyes of elderly population.<br/>
-                   No proper guidance for making e-payment.
+No proper guidance for making e-payment.<br/>

 PERSONA : Elderly people